Paul-Browne/npm-file-walker/README.md

 const fileWalker = require("recursive-file-walker");

 fileWalker({
+  id: 123                       // pass an id, if you are using more than one fileWalker function (optional)
   entry: "path/to/start/directory",
+  ignoreDotFiles: true          // will ignore dotfiles, default:false
+  sort: "asc"      // or desc   // will sort the files by depth from root directory, only for the onFinish callback, default:"asc"
   readFiles: true,              // fs.readFileSync the files. default:false
                                 // readFile: "modified" will only read the file if the contents have been changed
   onDirectory: response => {
     console.log(response);      // callback when directory, object passed with directory details },
   onFile: response => {
+    console.log(response);      // callback when file, object passed with file details },                            // will inc. contents if readFile:true or if readFile:"modified" and contents have changed
+  onFinish: response => {
-    console.log(response);      // callback when file, object passed with file details }                             // will inc. contents if readFile:true or if readFile:"modified" and contents have changed });
+    console.log(response);      // callback when finished, array passed with all file and directory details }                             // will inc. contents if readFile:true or if readFile:"modified" and contents have changed });                             // will also sort by depth ascending (root first)
 ```

 example response for directory